 - Integrated SuEXEC to install plugins and themes from the WordPress dashboard

-- Implemented FCgi php handler, but later disabled it and changed the script handler to suPHP
+- Implemented FCgi PHP handler, but later disabled it and changed the script handler to suPHP

 - Increased MaxProcessCount from 500 to 1000

-That is basically all I have done, and since my first day of downtime due to the many missing modules noted above, I faced little down time.
-Once the site was running very smoothly, I installed many other WordPress plugins which I could not install earlier due to a lack of server resources.
+That is all I have done, and since my first day of downtime due to the many missing modules noted above, I faced little down time.
+Once the site was running very smoothly, I installed many other WordPress plugins that I could not install earlier due to a lack of server resources.

 Pros and cons of KnownHost’s fully managed VPS:

 This KnownHost review would be incomplete without a discussion of both the positive and negative sides of their hosting package.

 I would love to rate KnownHost as 5/5 for their excellent server optimization and resources and support.
 However, at the same time they lack a couple of important features such as live chat support and phone support.
 I will say, though, that they do offer a speedy and thorough email response that is very helpful indeed.
 Also, all of the technicians have displayed excellence in managing KnownHost’s fully managed VPS servers, and they are very helpful and friendly.

 You can set a different priority level for your support ticket and expect a reply accordingly.
 Any ticket marked with critical priority gets an instant response (my best was 3 minutes, and worst was 14 minutes).

 Also, if you compare the pricing of KnownHost’s fully managed VPS to other alternative options, you will find the price to be reasonable.
 Use the KnownHost coupon: KH15LIFE to get a 15% discount for the lifetime.